 The Department of Education dropped ACS’ loan servicing contract in 2013, though ACS continued to service some Federal Family Education Loans (FFEL), Perkins Loans and private student loans.
 ACS Education Services joined Conduent Business Services in January 2017.

 Both ACS and Conduent have been the target of several lawsuits, complaints and fines over the years.
 In 2016, the Massachusetts attorney general fined ACS $2.4 million for failing to enroll borrowers in income-driven repayment applications, charging excessive late fees and using abusive debt collection practices.

-After the acquisition, Conduent settled with the New York attorney general’s office in January 2019.
-Among several reported grievances, the state said that Conduent steered borrowers toward expensive loan options, misreported information to the credit bureaus and misapplied payments.
+Conduent settled with the New York attorney general’s office in January 2019.
+The state cited steering borrowers toward expensive loan options, misreported information to the credit bureaus and misapplied payments among its reported grievances.

-In the same year, the Consumer Financial Protection Bureau (CFPB) announced a $3.9 million settlement with Conduent.
-The CFPB says that the company engaged in unfair borrower practices such as failing to adjust principal balances, which led to borrowers paying off loans with inaccurate balances.
+In the same year, the Consumer Financial Protection Bureau announced a $3.9 million settlement with Conduent because the company engaged in unfair borrower practices.

 What happened to my Conduent student loans?

 If Conduent Education Services previously managed your student loans, the company transferred them to a new loan servicer.
 When your loan is transferred to a different servicer, your loan terms and balance stay the same.
 However, the way you make payments may change.

 It’s important to find out who is servicing your student loans so you can make payments on time and keep your account in good standing.
 Missing payments can hurt your credit, making it difficult to qualify for financial products later on.

 How do I find out who services my student loans?

 Conduent’s website explains where to find out who services your student loans.
 It depends on the type of loan you have: